JetBrains Fleet 1.43 Help

 The highlighted line has not been executed yet.
 The program now waits for further instructions from you.
 The suspended state lets you examine variables, which hold the state of the program.

-As the find_average function has not been called yet, all its local variables like result are not yet in scope, however, we can examine the contents of the args list (args is in scope of the main function).
-The contents of args are displayed in the Variables panel:
+As the find_average function has not been called yet, all its local variables like result are not yet in scope.
+The contents of variables are displayed in the Variables panel:

 Fleet python variables panel